codefwd/Using-Net-Cat-as-a-sender-and-receiver-across-a-network/README.md

 Setting up a chat line between systems with Netcat and then sending a txt file from one sytem to another
 ## Outline: Netcat can operate as a sender and receiver of arbitrary data across a network.

-Netcat is installed by default on my Kali VM and on my Metasploitable VM which I will be using both in this demonstration
+Netcat is installed by default on my Kali and Metasploitable VMs which I will be using both in this demonstration.

-I need to first look up my IP of My kali machine which is 10.0.2.4
+I need to first look up my IP on My kali machine which is 10.0.2.4

 <img width="615" height="153" alt="1" src="https://github.com/user-attachments/assets/3f56afba-c628-405d-b691-d10ff3e22fba" />

 I'm going to use Netcat to set up a chat line across my network.
 I'll set up a netcat listener on Kali by using the -l switch and I'll